shorn/zinc/aws-infra/lambda/doc/oauth-oidc.md

 like Postman manually.

 Zinc uses the "authorization code" grant type, which specifies a flow that requires a "confidential client".
-The "confidential client" part means that the client needs to know a specific `client_secret` that must only be known to the client and the IdProvider.
+The *confidential* part means that the client needs to know a specific `client_secret` that must only be known to the client and the IdProvider.
 The secret can never be sent to the browser - it's the credential your system uses to identify itself to the